robotsorcerer/robotsorcerer.github.io/_posts/2017-04-27-pytorch-ros.md

 <a name='introduction'></a>
 #### Introduction

 Yesterday was mighty nightmarish in the life of this developer.
-I had trained a conv-net meant to classifer an object I was trying to recognize and later on manipulate using vision-based control.
+I had trained a conv-net meant to classify an object I was trying to recognize and later on manipulate using vision-based control.
 Since `PYTORCH` had tensor computation with strong GPU acceleration and differential backprop capabilities based on the `torch auto-grad` system, I took advantage of its python compatibility since it would mean I could easily write my control code in `rospy` or `roscpp` and publish vision/control topics that reduces interoperability issues when working with different Linux processes.
 Only that I didn't anticipate `Python 2` and `Python 3` module import problems way ahead of time.
 I would give more background below.

 <a name="nonlinear"></a>
 #### Background